HOF Therapeutics

 Whenever taxpayers are asked to foot the bill for medical innovation, they justifiably expect improved treatments, but the hype exceeds the reality.
 The following video is one mother's agony at the inability to help her son recover from a spinal cord injury using stem cells, a shortfall representing the majority of patient experiences.
 As a testament to a lack of reproducible stem cell cures, these treatments are not FDA approved in the U.S. resulting in our patients traveling to foreign counties to receive treatment.
 Decades into stem cell research where are the cures?

 HOF Therapeutics CAP Organs are an advance directly applicable to stem cell therapies.
 We operate in California, where there is a state agency well-funded to support stem cell research, California Institute of Regenerative Medicine (CIRM).
-CIRM has funded over 200 clinical trials, and the National Institutes of Health (NIH) even more, yet no working protocol to routinely help citizens has been derived for solid tissues.
+CIRM has funded directly and indirectly over 100 clinical trials, and the National Institutes of Health (NIH) even more, yet no working protocol to routinely help citizens has been derived for solid tissues.
 Perhaps now is the time to try some other ideas, the ones CIRM hasn't funded before. such as our Cell Assembly Programmed (CAP) Organs.
 Further evidence of a fundamental problem is the lack of FDA approval for stem cell therapies generally.
-Prop 71 gave CIRM $3 billion funding, but our grant application was rejected.
-CIRM jumped in again during the CoVID panic in 2020 to get another $5 billion tax bond, Prop 14.
+Twenty years ago in 2004 Prop 71 in California created CIRM with $3 billion in funding.
+CIRM jumped in again during the CoVID panic in 2020 to capitalize on public fear to get another $5 billion tax bond, Prop 14.
 Now CIRM is presenting a "public/private" model for stem cell technology, where they are financial ownership partners when grants are approved.
 The public was not alerted in Prop 14 to California state ambitions to run/ profit from companies in the medical space.
 California doesn't attempt to directly profit from its tech sectors, such as computers.
+The computer industry is working, but stem cell therapies are not creating new value beyond taxpayer dollars.
 Large pharma is signing up, but they seem to be mostly foreign companies that may legally outrun CIRM ownership claims.
 The lack of greater success in stem cell treatments may reflect flawed expenditure of public funds.

 Both propositions promised California voters substantial economic benefits from stem cell therapies.
 They spent some of the money training students for new careers.
 Because the FDA hasn't approved the therapies the trainees are not earning a good living.
 The patients are forced to receive the therapies in foreign countries, such as Panama and Costa Rica, which are most directly receiving benefit from Californian taxpayers' investment.
-The good paying jobs at CIRM are given to administrators from proceeds of the bond measures that increase our sales taxes, not exactly the financial benefits promised.
+The good paying jobs at CIRM were given to administrators from proceeds of the bond measures that increase our sales taxes, not exactly the financial benefits promised.
+The trained students have moved on to find real jobs outside of stem cells.
 We are very much in favor of public expenditure to support medical research, but it is time to make changes at CIRM and the NIH.
 Don't blame HOF Therapeutics, we are not supported by CIRM.